Spherical collapse in reconstructed dark energy models: Introduction

-As already mentioned that the evolution of matter overdensity is effected by the background cosmology, it is obvious that the nature of dark energy would have its signature on the collapse of matter overdensties and the formation of large scale structure of the universe.
-In the present work, the spherical collapse of matter overdensity is studied for a reconstructed dynamical dark energy scenario.
-Further, the distribution of the galaxy cluster number along the redshift is studied for the to different dark energy models which are degenerate at background level.
-The linear and nonlinear evolution of matter density contrast are studied.
-Critical density contrast at collapse is defined as the value of linear density contrast when the nonlinear value diverges.
-Critical density contrast is important to study the spherical collapse and formation of large scale structure.
-The objects, formed due to the collapse of dark matter overdensity are called the dark matter halos.
-The galaxy clusters are embedded in the dark matter halos due to gravitation.
-The distribution of galaxy clusters follows the same distribution as the dark matter halos.
-Thus the observed distribution of galaxy cluster number count is the probe of the distribution of dark matter halos in the universe.
-For a comparison, the same analysis has also been carried out for another dark energy model, namely the $w$CDM.
-The reconstructed $w_{eff}$ model was found to be highly consistent with $w$CDM at background level \cite{Mukherjee:2016eqj}.
-The prime endeavour of the present work is to investigate whether degenerate dark energy models can produce distinguishable effect on the collapse of matter overdensity and formation of large scale structure.
+As already mentioned, the formation of large scale structure in the universe is effected by underlying dark energy model through the non-linear evolution of matter density and the associated power spectrum.
+Another quantity of interest in the study of spherical collapse model is the critical density contrast ($\delta_c(z_c)$).
+It is defined as the value of linear density contrast at a redshift ($z_c$) where the nonlinear density contrast diverges.
+Critical density contrast is an important quantity in the expression of mass function which is the most important tool in the study of cosmic large scale structure.
+The objects, formed due to the collapse of dark matter overdensity, are called the dark matter halos.
+The galaxy clusters are embedded in the dark matter halos due to gravitational attraction.
+Thus the distribution of galaxy clusters follows the same distribution as the dark matter halos.
+Thus the observed distribution of galaxy cluster is the probe of dark matter distribution in the universe.

+In the present work, the spherical collapse of matter overdensity is studied for two different reconstructed dynamical dark energy models.
+One is the wCDM model {\it (constant dark energy equation of state with cold dark matter)} and the other one is reconstructed from parametrization of total or effective equation of state of the energy components in the universe \cite{Mukherjee:2016eqj}.

-The paper is presented as follows.
-In section \ref{model}, the reconstructed dynamical dark energy model and the observational constraints are discussed.
-The spherical collapse scenario and the critical density at collapse and the virial overdensity are studied in section \ref{sphericalcollapse}.
-In section \ref{clustercount} the formuations of halo mass function and the galaxy cluster number count of are discussed.
-Finally, in section \ref{conclu}, it has been concluded with overall summarization of the results.
+The paper is presented as the following.
+In section \ref{model}, the reconstruction of the dark energy models and the observational constraints on the equation of states are discussed.
+Linear and nonlinear evolution of matter overdensity under spherical collapse scenario and the nature of critical density at collapse are studied in section \ref{sphericalcollapse}.
+In section \ref{clustercount} the number count of collapsed objects or dark matter halos for the dark energy models are studied using two different halo mass function formulas.
+Finally, in section \ref{conclu}, it is concluded with overall discussion about the results.